tobspr/RenderPipeline-Tutorials/Basic-Example/README.md

     def __init__(self):
 ```

-Since the render pipeline is stored in a subfolder (We called it `render_pipeline` in the previous tutorial),
+Since the render pipeline is stored in a sub-folder (We called it `render_pipeline` in the previous tutorial),
 we have to tell the python interpreter where to find it (Thats where we needed the `sys` import for):

 ```python